Strings (Advanced)

 Notice the printed string is exactly as written in code - the newline character and string interpolation are left as-is.

-You could use any of the three delimiters for raw strings:
+You can use any of the string delimiters for raw strings, including multiline """:

 text = r"Hello\n{name}"